 But it's also subverted for Mage Wardens, for whom Wynne fills the role.
 She's already technically dead, though.
 The tower also has Wizard Classic First Enchanter Irving, whose fate is entirely up to the player.

 Similarly to Duncan, Nihlus Kryik of Mass Effect 1 intended to accompany Shepard on a number of missions, most likely to train him/her as a Spectre, but he is killed at the end of the first mission by the primary antagonist actually Dragon, Saren.

 David Anderson is forced to stop being your mentor for political reasons and survives the first two games, only to become the intro-level squadmate in Mass Effect 3.
 Things aren't looking well for ol' Dave's future, especially when one also considers the high mortality rate of intro-level companions in other Bioware games.
 In fact, he will die in every ending.
-However he at least makes it the grand finale, impressive for a mentor.
+However, he at least makes it to the grand finale, impressive for a mentor.